 Natural England, the Church of England, Historic England, the Bat Conservation Trust and the Churches Conservation Trust have come together as the Bats in Churches project.
 This unique partnership brings together cross-sector experts, church communities and volunteers to address the issues that can arise when bats and historic churches co-exist and help to ensure a harmonious future for both.

 The project secured funding from The National Lottery Heritage Fund, with additional funding from the partners and the AllChurches Trust.

-The Bats In Churches Project started in 2018 and will run until the end of 2023.
-We have already carried out bat mitigation works in over 30 project churches, and are closely monitoring the results.
+The Bats In Churches Project started in 2018 and ran until the end of 2023.
+We have carried out bat mitigation works in over 30 project churches, and are closely monitoring the results.
 Over 20 more churches now have plans in place to help manage their bat roosts.

 Much of this work has been possible due to the new Bats In Churches Class Licence, which allows experienced ecologists to carry out complex work around bat roosts.
 The work has highlighted the importance of brining together church communities, architects, ecologists, and heritage specialists who can all share their experience and expertise.
 This includes training bat workers to work with churches, and providing professional training to heritage specialists on working around bats, aiming to create a base of professionals who understand all the issues around both churches and bats and how best to solve the issues.